bluecats/bluecats-docs-edge/edge-troubleshooting.md

 6. Go to 192.168.1.1 in your web browser
 7. Get our firmware, upload and apply it
 > ## Downloading the New Firmware
-> 1Go to our BlueCats App and login with your BlueCats account https://app.bluecats.com/login
+>* Go to our BlueCats App and login with your BlueCats account https://app.bluecats.com/login
-> 2. On the left hand side, click on the "Devices" tab
+>* On the left hand side, click on the "Devices" tab
-> 3. Find your Edge and click on the "Settings" or the gear icon in the upper right corner
+>* Find your Edge and click on the "Settings" or the gear icon in the upper right corner
-> 4. Click and download the latest Edge and BLE firmwares
+>* Click and download the latest Edge and BLE firmwares

 <p align="center"><img width="700px" src="https://s3.amazonaws.com/bluecats-downloads/documentation/bluecats-edge-troubleshooting/upload-firmware-pic.jpg" alt="Upload Firmware"/></p>